step-by-step-tutorial/springboot-tutorial/logger-log4j2-database/README.md

 ### Test

-In this tutorial I don't want to use testcontainer framework because I want to check database after inserting log.
+In this tutorial I don't want to use [Testcontainers](https://testcontainers.com) framework to test because I want to check database after inserting log.
 If the MySql instance is ready and already configured then it is possible to run the unit tests.

 ```bash
 mvn test "-Dmysql.isReady=true"